tsvwg/udp-ecn/draft-ietf-tsvwg-udp-ecn.md

 ### Apple, FreeBSD, and Linux

-For sending UDP/IPv4 packets on an IPv4 socket, Apple, FreeBSD, and Linux platforms allow the outgoing ECN field to be configured by using the IPPROTO_IP-level socket option with name IP_TOS.
+For sending UDP/IPv4 packets on an IPv4 socket, Apple, FreeBSD, and Linux platforms allow the outgoing ECN codepoint to be configured by using the IPPROTO_IP-level socket option with name IP_TOS.
 The value has the type int.

-For sending UDP/IPv6 packets on an IPv6 socket, Apple, FreeBSD, and Linux platforms allow the outgoing ECN field to be configured by using the IPPROTO_IPV6-level socket option with name IPV6_TCLASS.
+For sending UDP/IPv6 packets on an IPv6 socket, Apple, FreeBSD, and Linux platforms allow the outgoing ECN codepoint to be configured by using the IPPROTO_IPV6-level socket option with name IPV6_TCLASS.
 The value has the type int.

-For sending UDP/IPv4 packets on an IPv6 socket, Linux platforms allow the the outgoing ECN field to be configured by using the IPPROTO_IP-level socket option with name IP_TOS.
+For sending UDP/IPv4 packets on an IPv6 socket, Linux platforms allow the the outgoing ECN codepoint to be configured by using the IPPROTO_IP-level socket option with name IP_TOS.

-For sending UDP/IPv4 packets on an IPv6 socket, Apple and FreeBSD platforms allow the outgoing ECN field to be configured by using the IPPROTO_IPV6-level socket option with name IPV6_TCLASS.
-On Apple platforms, only the ECN field is taken into account.
+For sending UDP/IPv4 packets on an IPv6 socket, Apple and FreeBSD platforms allow the outgoing ECN codepoint to be configured by using the IPPROTO_IPV6-level socket option with name IPV6_TCLASS.
+On Apple platforms, only the ECN codepoint is taken into account.

 In almost all cases, this setsockopt() call also sets the Differentiated Services